This is Don's "Whom We Might Be" Story

 The 2 red-ochre stones each have etched symbolic patterns & are from 77,000 years ago, currently reported by archaeologists as the oldest works of art in the world.

-Another is the Stone Age cave paintings, a part of the ancient works of art
+Another is the cave paintings, a part of the ancient works of art

 ( notes 11 & 12c ),